 - Contact joined the suppression segment: The contact joined the suppression segment for the customer journey.

-- Contact lowered consent below threshold: These are contacts that lowered their data-protection consent level, and are now below the minimum level of consent for this journey.
-This is an important part of GDPR compliance.
-More information: Data protection and the GDPR.
+- Contact lowered consent below threshold: These are contacts that lowered their data protection consent level, and are now below the minimum level of consent for this journey.
+This is an important part of compliance with certain privacy laws and regulations.
+More information: Data protection and privacy.

 - Contact lowered external consent below threshold: This is the same a Contact content not given but applies when consent is being managed by an external system rather than the internal one provided with Dynamics 365 Marketing.

 Select a reason in the left column of the table to see a list (in the right column) of contacts that were stopped for that reason.